 - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: - c.
-Describe any structures on the site. [help]
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] NO - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: No - c.
+Describe any structures on the site. [help] None - d.

-- d.
 Will any structures be demolished?
 If so, what? [help] No - e.
-What is the current zoning classification of the site? [help] CB - f.
-What is the current comprehensive plan designation of the site? [help] - g.
-If applicable, what is the current shoreline master program designation of the site? [help] - h.
+What is the current zoning classification of the site? [help] General Commercial - f.
+What is the current comprehensive plan designation of the site? [help] General Commercial - g.
+If applicable, what is the current shoreline master program designation of the site? [help] N/A - h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] Yes, steep slope on east portion of property - i.
-Approximately how many people would reside or work in the completed project? [help] - j.
-Approximately how many people would the completed project displace? $[\underline{\mathsf{help}}]$ 0 - k.
-Proposed measures to avoid or reduce displacement impacts, if any: [help] None - Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] Follow city land use code m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any:
+If so, specify. [help] No - i.
+Approximately how many people would reside or work in the completed project? [help] It is estimated that 50 people will work in the completed facility - j.
+Approximately how many people would the completed project displace? [help] None - k.
+Proposed measures to avoid or reduce displacement impacts, if any: [help] None - I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] - Application and approval of juridsdictional permits.

+m.
+Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: N/A